MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **ChannelID** - Integer representing the enum value of the selected update/install channel.
 For example, Beta Channel, Current Channel (Preview), Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), or Semi-Annual Enterprise Channel.

 - **CMDMode** - The friendly string corresponding to which overall mode switch was detected in the cmd arguments passed to the exe.
+Possibilites are: autorun, configure, consumer, download, help, packager

 - **ErrorCode** - Integer value associated with an unhandled exception